Czihi/Star-Wars/README.md

 Upon clicking a record in table, you can see additional info about characters.
 You can also filter listed characters by name and by the movies they played in.

-App was made using, React.js, Redux and TypeScrypt.
+App was made using, React.js, Redux and TypeScript.
-The live version can be found [here](https://swapi.dev/)
+The live version can be found [here](https://star-wars-character-catalogue.netlify.app/)